mitra42/webForth/FORTH.md

 (for example it doesn't appear to define counted strings).

 These are the links I found useful developing this.
-* https://www.taygeta.com/forth/ is a 1994 draft of the ANSI spec which is apparantly the same as the final version.
+* https://www.taygeta.com/forth/ is a 1994 draft of the ANSI spec which is apparently the same as the final version.
 * http://forth.org/ Forth Interest Group - now defunct
 * https://www.forth.com/ Forth Inc -